kriss-chorus/nx-sandbox/packages/github-dashboard/k8s/README.md

 ## 🔄 Migration Notes

-This setup was migrated from Docker Compose to Kubernetes.
+This setup was migrated from Docker Compose to Kubernetes with PostGraphile embedded in the API.
 Key changes:

 1. **Service Discovery**: Services communicate via DNS names
 2. **Configuration**: Environment variables moved to ConfigMaps
 3. **Storage**: Docker volumes replaced with PersistentVolumeClaims
 4. **Networking**: Docker networking replaced with Kubernetes services
 5. **Orchestration**: Docker Compose replaced with Kubernetes deployments
+6. **PostGraphile Integration**: PostGraphile is now embedded within the NestJS API service instead of running as a separate service

 ## 📚 Additional Resources